skip to main content

 Plagiarism review

-ACER discloses your de-identified QPSea responses to its current contracted plagiarism review contractor, TURNITIN, LLC, a Californian limited liability company which is based in the USA.
-It processes QPSea test taker responses in the USA to ascertain instances of plagiarism.
+ACER discloses your de-identified QPSea responses to its current contracted plagiarism review contractor, Copyleaks, Inc., a Delaware company which is based in the USA.
+It processes QPSea test taker responses in the EU and USA to ascertain instances of plagiarism.
 You may view its privacy policy HERE .
 This privacy statement will be amended in the event the supplier changes.

 Your rights